scilus/nf-pediatric/README.md

 ## Introduction

 **nf-pediatric** is an end-to-end connectomics pipeline for pediatric (0-18y) dMRI and sMRI brain scans.
 It performs tractography, t1 reconstruction, cortical and subcortical segmentation, and connectomics.
-Final outputs are connectivity matrices for a variety of diffusion (or not) related metrics.

 ![nf-pediatric-schema](/assets/nf-pediatric-schema.svg)